cycloptux/GiselleBot-Documentation/docs/source/modules/trivia.rst

 .. admonition:: Premium

-    As shown in the table, premium-enabled servers will have an increased cap of 30 questions and can set an interval for timed trivia games up to 1 week.
+    As shown in the table, premium-enabled servers will have an increased cap of 30 questions and can set an interval for timed trivia games up to 1 week (see: :ref:`premium-perks`).

     Additionally, template commands and |bot_prefix|\ triviaexport are only available within Premium-enabled servers.